 It provides simplicity to the shots and helps the players get a much straighter shot.
 This iron will definitely remind you of some of the best irons ever made in the world.

 It has an increasing improvement in construction and design but it doesn’t sacrifice performance for it.
 The grip here is top quality, the shafts are sturdy and the construction is hollow for more stability.

 A deep center of gravity is present and the moment of inertia is increased as well.
-There are steel faces here that make it’s contribution o increased flex at impact and improves ball speed.
+There are steel faces here that make their contribution o increased flex at impact and improves ball speed.
 The iron is available in both left and right-handed models.

 While most golfers seem to find this iron a bit rusty on the design front, it definitely kills it on the value front.
 This iron is made with performance in mind, so the manufacturers have not really considered the aesthetics of it.